Improving React Testing Library Tests

-React Testing Library (RTL) became a de-facto standard when it comes to testing React components.
-Focus on testing from the user's point of view and avoidance of implementation details in the tests are some main reasons for its success.
+Updated on · 10 min read|React Testing Library has become the de facto standard for testing React components.
+Focus on testing from the user's perspective and avoidance of implementation details in tests are some of the main reasons for its success.

 Default to *ByRole